Waffleer/Tournament-Discord-Bot/README.md

 	- get server logs

-	- add rules for team names and shit, no parenthesis, one word (no spaces), no ' or "
+	- add rules for team names and shit, no parenthesis, one word (no spaces), no banned characters

-	- add public and discord to documentation
+	- Documentation

 	- change api response for add and remove match to be string instead of list for date and time